Glencore clinches Chinese approval with copper deal

-LONDON China's antitrust authorities removed the last obstacle to Glencore's (GLEN.L) $30 billion takeover of miner Xstrata on Tuesday after the commodities trader agreed to sell a $5.2 billion mining project to ease its grip on copper.
+LONDON China's antitrust authorities removed the last obstacle to Glencore's (GLEN.L) $30 billion (19 billion pounds) takeover of miner Xstrata on Tuesday after the commodities trader agreed to sell a $5.2 billion mining project to ease its grip on copper.

 Xstrata's Las Bambas mine in Peru had been expected to be sacrificed to secure the approval of China's Ministry of Commerce, but Glencore also agreed 8-year commitments covering the supply of copper, zinc and lead to China.